Aurelian-C/React-Summary_App/src/markdowns/07_Handling_side_effects/Synchronizing_with_effects.md

 >});
 >```
 >
->Effects run as a *result* of rendering.
-Setting state *triggers* rendering.
-Setting state immediately in an Effect is like plugging a power outlet into itself.
+>==**Effects run as a _result_ of rendering**.
+Setting state *triggers* rendering.== Setting state immediately in an Effect is like plugging a power outlet into itself.
 The Effect runs, it sets the state, which causes a re-render, which causes the Effect to run, it sets the state again, this causes another re-render, and so on.
 >
 >==Effects should usually synchronize your components with an *external* system.
 If there’s no external system and you only want to adjust some state based on other state, [you might not need an Effect](https://beta.reactjs.org/learn/you-might-not-need-an-effect)==.